RollingGecko/VescUartControl/Readme.md

 The follwing 2 bytes after teh payload are the checksum. (see crc.h)

 The byte stream it terminated with a 0x03.

+For more details please refer also to http://vedder.se/2015/10/communicating-with-the-vesc-using-uart/